The Class Actions Law Review: Norway

 For an action to be approved as a class action, the members of the group must have 'claims or obligations whose factual or legal basis is identical or substantially similar' (see also (a) above).
 This is often a matter of debate in actions being pursued as class actions and it is quite common for the defendant to argue that the requirement has not been met.
 When assessing whether this requirement has been met, the court cannot apply only the claimants' perspective but must also take into account possible objections from the defendant.
 The claimants may rightfully argue that the basis for their claims is very similar (e.g., they were all customers in the same bank, acquired shares in the same fund, got the same standard information, etc.).
 However, when looking at the defendant's objections, it may be considered that the requirement has not been met after all; for example, it may be found that some customers have lost their rights owing to statutory limitations, or some customers were given specific information prior to entering into the agreement, or because of other particular circumstances on the customers' side.

 In general, however, the class action rules have been designed in a manner to cater for certain possible individual differences and to ensure that such differences will not be an obstacle to a class action.
-Pursuant to Section 35-10, the court may decide that the provisions on class actions shall not apply to the hearing of issues in the dispute that only relate to a limited number of class members.
+Pursuant to Section 35-10, the court may decide that the class action provisions shall not apply to issues that only relate to a limited number of class members.
 If this is decided by the court, the class members themselves shall have control over the issues.
 The court may also decide to establish two or more subgroups if the class consists of a large number of class members and the same or substantially similar legal or factual issues apply to several of them but differ from the issues that apply to the class as a whole.

 Pursuant to Section 35-2, there is also a requirement that 'the claims can be heard by a court with the same composition and in the main pursuant to the same procedural rules' (see point (b) above).
 This requirement will typically be fulfilled as long as the case concerns ordinary civil claims.